 The threshold for this measure is 94.7 percent, which is identical to the high performance standard.
 Separate thresholds were not developed for this measure due to ongoing changes resulting from the Governor's Task Force on the Protection of Children.
-In addition, federal reporting measures will be changing in the coming months.
-Both the measures and associated thresholds will be reviewed in 2016.
+In addition, federal reporting measures have recently changed.
+Both the measures and associated thresholds will be reviewed in 2017.

-Statewide in 2014, 96.5 percent of children were not the subject of a repeat determination within six months.
-This is down slightly from 97.0 percent in 2013.
-Assessed against the threshold of 94.7 percent, there were two counties falling below (by 1.7 and 1.2 percentage points.)
-Comparatively, there were six counties below the threshold in 2013.
-About 74 percent of counties had no children with subsequent maltreatment determinations within six months of the first each year, up from 70 percent in 2013, indicating excellent performance overall.
+Statewide in 2015, 96.8 percent of children were not the subject of a repeat determination within six months.
+This is up slightly from 96.5 percent in 2014.
+Assessed against the threshold of 94.7 percent, there were no counties falling the threshold.
+Comparatively, there were two counties below the threshold in 2014 and six counties below in 2013.
+About 65 percent of counties had no children with subsequent maltreatment determinations within six months of the first each year, indicating excellent performance overall.